vishalcloudyuga/dcos-docs/1.7/administration/monitoring/index.md

 Periodically updates the systemd-resolved for Mesos DNS.<!-- dcos-gen-resolvconf.timer/ -->

-### Keepalived

-Runs keepalived to make a VRRP load balancer that can be used to access the masters.<!-- dcos-keepalived.service/ -->

 ### Layer 4 Load Balancer
 The DC/OS Layer 4 Load Balancer that enables multi-tier microservices architectures.
 For more information, see the [documentation](/docs/1.7/usage/service-discovery/load-balancing/).<!-- dcos-minuteman.service/ -->